For who has despised the day of small things (Zechariah 4:10).

 The kingdom of God operates on the principle of the seed.
 Something begins small and then grows a little at a time.
 When you are born again, God plants the seed of His nature within and it begins to grow and develop.
 With that seed from Him comes a talent, an ability, a skill, a calling.

 Faithfulness in the small things causes the seed of His call on your life to germinate.
 No person in God’s kingdom starts out immediately after salvation functioning in their full calling.
 The seed must grow.

 I began my ministry cleaning a large local church.
 There I learned humility, faithfulness, integrity, endurance, submission, respect for leaders, unselfishness, and how to adapt to different personalities.
 I also studied and developed my fellowship with God.
 The seedbed of my ministry now found its fertile soil in faithfulness in small things.

 You may feel the call of a pastor, an evangelist, or a teacher in the body of Christ.
 You sense a seed of ministry in you.
 Find a way to be faithful in small things.
-Minister in nursing homes, prisons, Bible studies, small groups, in children’s ministry, in youth groups.
+Minister in nursing homes, prisons, Bible studies, home groups, in children’s ministry, in youth groups.
 Assist your pastor in the local church in any way he needs you.
-Usher, greet, cut the grass, repair the building, help with the sound, teach a children’s class, minister in a nursing home, or lead a small group.
+Usher, greet, duplicate CD’s, cut the grass, repair the building, help with the sound.
 Look for areas of need and lend a hand.